Army of the Mughal Empire: Heavy infantry

-The main infantry was supplemented by specialized units such as the Shamsherbaz.
-Meaning "sword-wielders" or "gladiators", or swordsmen.
-The Shamsherbaz were elite heavy infantry companies of highly skilled swordsmen.
-As their name implies, a few of them were assigned to the court to serve as palace guards, or participate in mock-battles or exhibitions of skill.
-However, tens of thousands of them were assigned to army units by the Mansabdars around the Mughal Empire.
-The Shamsherbaz were frequently used in siege warfare, where they would be unleashed to deal with the resistance once the walls were breached with explosives or artillery.
-There are several classes of Shamsherbaz unit within the Mughal army:
+The main infantry was supplemented by specialized units such as the Shamsherbaz (sword-wielders or gladiators, or swordsmen).
+The Shamsherbaz were elite heavy infantry companies of skilled swordsmen.
+Some were assigned to the court to serve as palace guards, or participate in mock-battles or exhibitions.
+Tens of thousands were assigned to army units by the Mansabdars.
+The Shamsherbaz were frequently used in siege warfare, unleashed to deal with any resistance once the walls were breached with explosives or artillery.
+They were divided into classes: